Rage and the Politics of Power

 The Two Paradigms - that need to be integrated

-1. paradigm of the unaware ego ruled by shame and fear
+1. Paradigm of the unaware ego ruled by shame and fear

 Socialogical Perspective